prog4biol/pfb2023/pfb.md

 ##### Check the exit status of a command

-To run a command and check the exit status (really to check the exit status was ok or zero), use
+To run a command and check the exit status (really to check the exit status = 0, which means success), use

 ```python
 oops = subprocess.check_call(['ls', '-l'])